turnerbenjamin/pl-400-revision-notes/5_extend_the_platform_40-45/1a_plug_ins_basics.md

 efficient and powerful but they require developer skills and can detriment performance if poorly written.

-We should consider alternatives such as:

-- Power Automate Flows
-- Custom Actions
-- Calculated and Roll-Up Fields
-- Azure Service Bus Integration and Webhooks

 ## Scaffolding a Plugin

 We can use: